Strang00/pafx2msi/README.md

 Antenna pattern convertor from PAFX to MSI format wtitten with python3.

-* PAFX is ZIP archive with index file `antenna.pap` and PAP-patterns `*.pap` in XML.
+* PAFX is ZIP archive with XML files: index `antenna.pap` and PAP-patterns `*.pap`.
-* Each PAP-pattern converted to separate MSI-file with frequency and tilt in suffix.
+* Each PAP-pattern converted to separate MSI file with frequency and tilt in suffix.

 ## Usage